Projective, Sparse, and Learnable Latent Position Network Models: Introduction

 The remainder of this article is organized as follows.
 Section \ref{sec:background} defines sparsity (\S \ref{sec:sparsity}) and projectivity (\S \ref{sec:projectivity}) for graph sequences.
 It also defines the LPM, establishing sparsity and projectivity results for its exchangeable (\S \ref{elsm}) and random connection model (\S \ref{prc}) formulations.
-Section~\ref{sec:sparse-latent-space} describes our new framework for modeling projective sparse LPMs, and provides results demonstrating that the resultant graph sequences are projective and sparse.
+Section~\ref{sec:sparse-latent-space} describes our new framework for modeling projective sparse LPMs, and includes results that demonstrate that the resultant graph sequences are projective and sparse.
 Section \ref{learnability} defines learnability of latent position models, and provides conditions under which sparse latent position models are learnable.
-Finally, Section~\ref{sec:remarks} elaborates on connections between our approach and those of sparse graphon-based latent position network models and the graphex framework, as well as a discussion of the limitations of our work.
-Proofs of all results are deferred to Appendix~\ref{A}.
+Finally, Section~\ref{sec:remarks} elaborates on connections between our approach, sparse graphon-based LPMs, and the graphex framework.
+It also includes a discussion of the limitations of our work.
+All proofs are deferred to Appendix~\ref{A}.